-A.The Environment and Science 8 semester hours
+A. The Environment and Science

 These courses emphasize the understanding of scientific knowledge that underpins environmental issues.
 The interpretation and presentation of data along with concepts of science are stressed.
 Students select two courses (from two different departments) from the following: